rozahp/dnsmasq/README.md

-This repo has been moved to https://github.com/rozahp/dnsmasq-patch
+This repo has moved to https://github.com/rozahp/dnsmasq-patch